mie-lab/trackintel/README.md

 ## Installation and Usage

-This is not on [pypi.org](https://pypi.org/) yet, so to install you have to `git clone` the repository and install it with `pip install .`.
+This is not on [pypi.org](https://pypi.org/) yet, so to install you have to `git clone` the repository and install it with `pip install .` or `pipenv install -e .`.
+If you choose the second approach and you are on Windows, you might have to install individual wheels (e.g., from https://www.lfd.uci.edu/~gohlke/pythonlibs).
+For this, activate the environment using `pipenv shell` and install everything using `pip install ...` (in particular: `GDAL`, `numpy`, `sklean`, `Rtree`, `fiona` and `osmnx`).
+You can quit this shell at any time using `exit`.

 You should then be able to run the examples in the `examples` folder or import trackintel using:
 ```{python}